-Heading into the Christmas period, I’m always on the lookout for delicious desserts that pack a nutrient punch.
+Heading into the Christmas period, I’m always on the lookout for delicious desserts that pack a nutrient punch, like these Raw Berry Tarts.

 I created this recipe for Bare Blends.
 The tarts are so easy to whip up and you can’t really go wrong.
 I enriched the tart base with whey protein powder and chia seeds for added protein and good fats, and the two ingredient filling (how easy is that!) is flavoured with anti-oxidant rich Bare Berries freeze dried berry powder.